Wednesday, Sept. 14, 2022 | Little Rock, AR

 This course will be of significant value to concrete producers who will come away with readily implementable steps to manage variability and attain a more consistent product thereby seeing performance benefits and cost savings.
 Concrete ingredient material suppliers will benefit by understanding the needs of their customers and to develop information on variability that can help their quality systems.

-The course will be of interest to contractors and testing laboratories.
 The course will help testing labs measure and improve testing quality.

 Design professionals can benefit from this course by recognizing the opportunity for improved quality in concrete construction and the evolution to performance based specifications.